aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-manipulations/_index.md

 ```

 ## **Access Layout Formats for Shape**
-Aspose.Slides for Java provides a simple API to access layout formats for a shape.
+Aspose.Slides for Node.js via Java provides a simple API to access layout formats for a shape.
 This article demonstrates how you can access layout formats.

 Below sample code is given.